 I gave this a 4 out of 5 just because not having a flash meant I couldn’t use the camera after dark or give some fill flash if the subject had the sun behind them.
 Generally, I would only recommend the Fujifilm QuickSnap Waterproof for taking on trips where the housing is a total necessity.

-Find more of Matt Moreland’s work on his online portfolio.
+Find more of Matt Moreland’s work on his online portfolio, built using Format.
 Want to read another article by him?
 Check out 10 Ways to Save Money as a Freelance Travel Photographer.

 Header image by Thomas Anderson